RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: C

 ### Question # 85 - Warren is working with a cloud service provider on the terms of a new service that his organization will depend on as a disaster recovery capability.
 Which one of the following actions will provide Warren with the best assurance that the service will function correctly?
 A.  Audit all performance functions.
 B.	Audit all security functions.
-C.	Perform a full- scale test.
+C.	**Perform a full- scale test**.
 D.	Mandate this capability in the contract.

 Answer: C

-### Question # 86 - Charles is the BC/DR program manager for a cloud service provider.
+### Question # 86 - Charles is the [BC/DR program manager] for a cloud service provider.
 He is assessing the risks facing his program.
 He believes that the organization has done adequate BC/DR planning but they have never actually activated the plan.
 Which of the following would most likely pose the most significant risk to the organization?
 A.	Not having essential BC/DR personnel available during a contingency
 B.	Not including all BC/DR elements in the cloud contract
-C.	Returning to normal operations too soon
+C.	**Returning to normal operations too soon**
 D.	Telecommunications outages

 Answer: C

-### Question # 87 - What type of fire suppression system poses the greatest risk to datacenter equipment if it fails?
+### [important] Question # 87 - What type of fire suppression system poses the greatest risk to datacenter equipment if it fails?
 A.	Dry pipe
 B.	Preaction
-C.	Wet pipe
+C.	**Wet pipe**
 D.	Gas

 Answer: C

 ### Question # 88 - Where is isolation failure probably least likely to pose a significant risk?
 A.  Public cloud
 B.	Private cloud
 C.	PaaS environment
 D.	SaaS environment

 Answer: B

-### Question # 89 - What can hamper the ability of a cloud customer to protect their assets in a managed services arrangement?
+### [important] Question # 89 - What can hamper the ability of a cloud customer to protect their assets in a managed services arrangement?
-A.	Prohibitions on port scanning and penetration testing
+A.	**Prohibitions on port scanning and penetration testing**
 B.	Geographical dispersion
 C.	Rules against training users
 D.	Laws that prevent them from doing so

 Answer: A

-### Question # 90 - Which of the following terms describes a means to centralize logical control of all networked nodes in the environment, abstracted from the physical connections to each?
+### Question # 90 - Which of the following [terms describes a means to centralize logical control of all networked nodes] in the environment, abstracted from the physical connections to each?
 A.	Virtual private network (VPN)
 B.	Software- defined network (SDN)
 C.	Access control lists (ACLs)